Travertine tiles are well-suited for the Australian climate, for both commercial and residential uses.

 They are the 3 different sizes used in french pattern.

-If choosing travertine Pavers for any area, it is important to know the correct way to clean and look after the product as travertine pavers are susceptible to stains especially unfilled and tumbled if they are not sealed correctly, due to the stone being less dense and sensitive to acidic liquids.
+If choosing Travertine Tiles for any area, it is important to know the correct way to clean and look after the product as travertine pavers are susceptible to stains especially unfilled and tumbled if they are not sealed correctly, due to the stone being less dense and sensitive to acidic liquids.

-2).Clean up spills immediately – Travertine is a sensitive stone for sauces, carbonated beverages, red wine and any acidic drinks or food.
+2).Clean up spills immediately –Travertine Tiles is a sensitive stone for sauces, carbonated beverages, red wine and any acidic drinks or food.
 When cleaning spills do not use bleach, vinegar, lemon or orange cleaning agents, ammonia or any brought products that have been purchased that contain acids, alkalis or other chemicals when cleaning travertine stone.

 3).
 Use a dry dust mop weekly – Instead of vacuuming your travertine floor you will need to use a clean dry dust mop, Vacuuming will create chips and cracks in your flooring.
 Once a week you can use a wet mop with hot water with a travertine tile cleaner.